United Way is seeking new faces for its Board of Directors!

 United Way's purpose is to raise funds to support essential local programs at United Way Partner Agencies.
 We provide grants to programs that target poverty reduction, building healthy families and strong communities, and helping children and youth be all they can be.
 United Way works with local companies to facilitate payroll deduction donations for employees.
 Many small donations over time add up to BIG change.
 United Way also accepts donations from generous individuals and corporations to fuel change through collective impact.

 The Board of Directors is proud of United Way's impact on people, and in communities across South Western Alberta.
+The Board is looking to welcome up to THREE new directors.
 If you are passionate, and love to see positive changes where you live, read on!

-United Way Board members are dedicated and skilled in their work, and provide clear and consistent leadership.
-The Board assumes both a mandatory role, based on legal requirements of boards of directors, and also a chosen role, based on the board model it has elected for itself.
+United Way Board Directors are dedicated and skilled in their work, and provide clear and consistent leadership.
+The Board assumes both a mandatory role, based on legal requirements of boards of directors, and a chosen role, based on the board model it has elected for itself.

 The board's chosen role includes:

-Governance: Developing policies that give overall direction to United Way.
+Governance: Developing policies that support United Way’s mission.

-Operations: The day-to-day operations of United Way are the responsibility of the Director of Operations, who reports to the Board of Directors.
+Hiring and Performance Management of the Executive Director: The day-to-day operations of United Way are the responsibility of the Executive Director, who reports to the Board of Directors.

 United Way Board Directors put forth their best efforts to: